Pilot 2 Overview

 Timeline & Logistics

-Pilot 2 will kick off in early April 2026 and run through summer 2026.
+Pilot 2 will kick off in early April 2026 and run through July 2026.
 Companies can expect regular touchpoints across each of the active Pilot 2 tracks, as well as additional workshops and opportunities for engagement.
 Additional details will be available soon.
+Most tracks will include one weekly touchpoint with the option to review follow-up materials async.
+Participants should plan for about 60 minutes of time every few weeks, with the option to engage more deeply as desired.

 Expected Outcomes